uoy-ads/ads-data-catalogue-docs/docs/index.md

 **Navigation features:**

 * Click section headings to expand subsections
+* Use the search bar at the top of the page to find specific topics
 * Your current page is highlighted in the menu
-* Use the search bar at the top of the page to find specific topics
-* On mobile devices, tap the menu icon (☰) in the top left hand cornder to access the navigation pane
+* On mobile devices, tap the menu icon (☰) in the top left hand corner to access the navigation pane

 !!! note "**Pro tip**"

     Use the search function at the top of the page to quickly jump to any topic across the entire guide.

+Ready to start exploring?
+Begin with [Searching the Catalogue](Section-0_Searching_Catalogue.md) to learn the basics or jump straight to the [Catalogue](LINK) to start discovering archaeological resources.